celoyd/potato/docs/README.md

 0. [Toplevel readme](../README.md). 🔰 _The front page introduction to the project: examples, license, and credits.
 You probably already saw this._
 1. [**Quickstart**](quickstart.md). ⚙️ _To pansharpen something in as few steps as possible._
-3. [Potato’s features](concepts.md). _The unusual parts of this project compared to other pansharpening approaches, divided into:_
+3. [Potato’s main concepts](concepts.md). _The unusual parts of this project compared to other pansharpening approaches._
-    1. [Preface](concepts.md#preface). 🔰 _What Potato tries to show – conceptual grounding for the project._
-    2. [No per-sample normalization](concepts.md#no-per-sample-normalization). ⚙️ _We use the images’ absolute calibration._
-    3. [All-band color conversion](concepts.md#all-band-color-conversion). ⚙️ _We use the images’ rich spectral information._
-    4. [Artifact injection](concepts.md#point-spread-functions-and-band-misalignment). ⚙️🤔 _We teach the model to correct some sensor-specific problems._
-    5. [Minor features](concepts.md#minor-features). ⚙️🤔 _Ideas not worth lengthy analysis._
-4. [CLI tool guide](cli.md). ⚙️ _Utilities for applying, training, and evaluation._
+4. [CLI tool guide](cli.md). ⚙️ _Utilities for applying, training, and evaluating._
 5. [Notes on CID selection](../ancillary-data/cids/). ⚙️ _How to make a scene allow-list._
 6. [Personal reflections](personal.md). 🔰🤔 _Subjective notes on what this all means._